Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Generalized Sasaki-Nakamura formalism

 \subsubsection{Higher-order corrections to asymptotic behaviors}

-In Eq.~\eqref{eq:Xin} and \eqref{eq:Xup}, we use the asymptotic solutions of the \gls{GSN} equation only to their leading order (i.e. $\bigO(r^0)$).
-However, in order to obtain accurate numerical solutions solved on a numerically-finite interval (e.g. $\left[ r^{\mathrm{in}}_{*}, r^{\mathrm{out}}_{*} \right]$), it is more efficient to include higher-order corrections to the asymptotic solutions than to simply set $r^{\mathrm{in}}_{*}$ as a small number and $r^{\mathrm{out}}_{*}$ as a large number.
+In Eqs.~\eqref{eq:Xin} and \eqref{eq:Xup}, we use the asymptotic solutions of the \gls{GSN} equation only to their leading order [i.e., $\bigO(r^0)$].
+However, in order to obtain accurate numerical solutions solved on a numerically finite interval (e.g., $\left[ r^{\mathrm{in}}_{*}, r^{\mathrm{out}}_{*} \right]$), it is more efficient to include higher-order corrections to the asymptotic solutions than to simply set $r^{\mathrm{in}}_{*}$ as a small number and $r^{\mathrm{out}}_{*}$ as a large number.
 To find such higher-order corrections, we use an ansatz of the form

-where the plus (minus) sign corresponds to the out/right-going (in/left-going) mode, and the superscript $\infty$ ($\mathrm{H}$) corresponds to the outer (inner) boundary at infinity (the horizon).
-Substituting Eq.~\eqref{eq:Xansatz} back to the \gls{GSN} equation in Eq.~\eqref{eq:GSNeqn}, we get \emph{four} second-order \glspl{ODE} for each of the functions $f^{\infty}_{\pm}(r)$ and $g^{\mathrm{H}}_{\pm}(r)$ (c.f.
-Eq.~\eqref{eq:ODE_for_fansatz}).
-We look for their \emph{formal series expansions} of the form
+where the plus (minus) sign corresponds to the out/rightgoing (in/leftgoing) mode, and the superscript $\infty$ ($\mathrm{H}$) corresponds to the outer (inner) boundary at infinity (the horizon).
+Substituting Eq.~\eqref{eq:Xansatz} back to the \gls{GSN} equation in Eq.~\eqref{eq:GSNeqn}, we get four second-order \glspl{ODE} for each of the functions $f^{\infty}_{\pm}(r)$ and $g^{\mathrm{H}}_{\pm}(r)$ [cf. Eq.~\eqref{eq:ODE_for_fansatz}].
+We look for their formal series expansions of the form

 where $\mathcal{C}^{\infty/ \mathrm{H}}_{\pm, j}$ are the expansion coefficients.
-In App.~\ref{app:recurrence_relations}, we show how one can compute these coefficients using recurrence relations.
-Such recurrence relations for some of the spin weights ($s=0$ and $s=-2$) can also be found in literature (e.g. Refs.~\cite{Shah:2012gu, Gralla:2015rpa, Piovano:2020zin}).\footnote{Unfortunately the expansion coefficients given in Refs.~\cite{Hughes:2000pf} are incorrect except for the case with $s=0$ because the author made an incorrect assumption that the \gls{GSN} potentials are purely real, which is not true in general.} In App.~\ref{app:explicitGSN}, we show explicitly the expressions of the expansion coefficients $\mathcal{C}^{\infty}_{\pm,j}$ for $j=0, 1,2,3$.
+In Appendix~\ref{app:recurrence_relations}, we show how one can compute these coefficients using recurrence relations.
+Such recurrence relations for some of the spin weights ($s=0$ and $s=-2$) can also be found in literature (e.g., Refs.~\cite{Shah:2012gu, Gralla:2015rpa, Piovano:2020zin}).\footnote{Unfortunately the expansion coefficients given in Refs.~\cite{Hughes:2000pf} are incorrect except for the case with $s=0$ because the author made an incorrect assumption that the \gls{GSN} potentials are purely real, which is not true in general.} In Appendix~\ref{app:explicitGSN}, we show explicitly the expressions of the expansion coefficients $\mathcal{C}^{\infty}_{\pm,j}$ for $j=0, 1,2,3$.